-Morning glory flowers are a cheerful, old-fashioned type of bloom that gives any fence or trellis a soft country cottage look.
-These quick-climbing vines can grow up to 10 feet tall and often cover the corner of a fence.
+Morning glory flowers are a cheerful, old-fashioned type of bloom that gives any fence or trellis a soft, country cottage look.
+These quick-climbing vines can grow up to 10 feet (3 m.) tall and often covers the corner of a fence.
 Grown early in the spring from morning glory seeds, these flowers are often planted over and over again for years.

 Frugal gardeners have known for years that saving flower seeds is the best way to create a garden for free, year after year.
 Learn how to save seeds of the morning glory to continue your garden in next spring’s planting without buying more seed packets.